top of page

 Make a Business Plan

-To start your business in Japan, you should write a business plan.
-Here are examples of questions to consider:
+To start your business in Japan, you should write a clear and solid business plan.
+The content, quality and feasibility of the business plan is important.

-• What do you need to do to expand your product or service in Japan?
+• What is your motivation or reason to expand your product or service in Japan?

 • What about licenses and permits?